dagreatcode/RetroLuxe-Co.LLC/README.md

 But for now, the Heroku link for this application is [https://retroluxesite.herokuapp.com/].

 I started off without react to use SQL.
-But using MongoDB in this case might be better choice for the cause.
+But using MongoDB in this case might be a better choice for the cause.
 ![Database Schemas](./client/src/img/siteimg/erdiagram.png)

 ## Contributing